tryton/trytond/doc/ref/models/fields.rst

     use for creation and casting.
 Or `None` if the field is not stored in the database.

+    sql_type is using the `_sql_type` attribute to compute its return value.
+    The backend is responsible for the computation.

+    For the list of supported types by Tryton see :ref:`backend types <topics-backend_types>`.

 .. method:: Field.sql_column(table)

     Return the Column instance based on table.